10sr/installer_sh/README.md

 `package-0.1.tar.gz::http://example.com/package.tar.gz`.
 In this form, you can change the name of downloaded archive.

-Downloaded files are extracted immediately in $srcdir.
+Each Downloaded file is extracted immediately in $srcdir If it it a archive.
 If the url looks like a git repository, clone it.

 ### $pkgver (optional)